aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

     secretName: pumpking-aleksandr-vin-tls  # cert-manager will store the created certificate in this secret ...
 ```

+The `letsencrypt-staging` issuer should be replaced with `letsencrypt-prod` when you see that certificate is issued, otherwise
+you can hit strict request limits while debigging the flow.

 Then it took some time debugging, as apache's ingress `- path: /` appeared to be shadowing the cert-manager's ingress: